-Euro W Accumulation (105,3)
+Euro A Accumulation (120,2)

-Benchmark: the Fund is actively managed and it has no benchmark.
-Investors can assess the performance of the Fund by its objective to provide a combination of capital growth and income over the term of the Fund.
+The fund is actively managed and has no benchmark.
+Investors can assess the performance of the fund by its objective to provide a growing level of income and capital growth of 2-4% per annum, both measured over any three-year period.

-Source: Morningstar, Inc and M&G, as at 30 April 2025.
+Source: Morningstar, Inc and M&G, as at 31 May 2025.
 Returns are calculated on a price to price basis with income reinvested.
 Benchmark returns stated in EUR terms.